 The Company is domiciled in Jersey, Channel Islands.
-All of the Company's revenues are generated from RBI, an entity based in Austria.
+All of the Company's revenues are generated from its available-for-sale financial asset with an entity based in Austria.

 Non-current assets

 Except for the available-for-sale financial asset, the Company does not have any other non-current assets.